 Allison Ruby is a Minneapolis-based artist whose work includes painting, sculpture, installation, guerrilla intervention, and creative gardening.
 Plants and trees often serve as both muse and medium in a practice based firmly in contemporary urban life.
 Allison explores our relationship to what we call “Nature”: how we see it, talk about it, experience it, manipulate it, cherish it, and turn our backs on it.

 Hand-milled wood and cheap construction boards, repurposed domestic objects and industrial hardware, fallen sticks and branches, stones, even living plants — these are the materials that form the basis of her practice.
 She combines them with an unnaturally bright, cartoonish painting palette, pulsating patterns, tangled forms, and an eccentric approach to scale and perspective, untethered by day-to-day reality.
-She is there to see what you miss; to show what is happening behind the scenes; to draw attention to the activity present in each moment.
+In her works you will see cycles of emergence and fading away, of joy, movement and energy, as well as stasis and entropy.
+You will recognize the workings of nature, as well as signs of human impositions and interventions.
+You will see entanglements and layers of time, ever moving, morphing, changing, growing.